scottzach1/AVC-Robot-Code/README.md

 Week 4:
  - completing core code for robot
  - extending and improving code
+    - having problems with our code, robot keeps moving around in circles when code is executed and run

  - AVC progress report due Monday 21st May, 11.59pm